fenago/Grokking-Deep-Learning/Lab_2.md

 ```

 What’s controlling the relationship between input and the output (error)?
 Plenty of things
-are—this function is a bit more complicated! goal_pred, input, **2, weight, and all the
+are—this function is a bit more complicated! *goal_pred, input, **2, weight*, and all the
 parentheses and algebraic operations (addition, subtraction, and so on) play a part in calculating
 the error.
 Tweaking any one of them would change the error.
 This is important to consider.

-As a thought exercise, consider changing goal_pred to reduce the error.
+As a thought exercise, consider changing *goal_pred* to reduce the error.
 This is silly, but totally
 doable.
 In life, you might call this (setting goals to be whatever your capability is) "giving up."
 You’re denying that you missed!
 That wouldn’t do.